Skip to content

 April 1, 202612 min read

-AI Forensics Analysis: A Beginner's Guide to RAG and LLM in Digital Investigations
+AI Forensics Analysis: A Beginner's Guide to Evidence-Centered AI in Digital Investigations

 AI Forensics Analysis: A Beginner's Guide#

 The field of digital forensics has evolved steadily over the past two decades, but the explosive growth of AI technology is bringing about fundamental changes.
-The combination of RAG (Retrieval-Augmented Generation) and Large Language Models (LLMs) is redefining how investigators analyze evidence.
+Evidence-centered AI analysis is redefining how investigators search, correlate, and review evidence.

 Limitations of Traditional Digital Forensics#